mr0developer/PCTipsandInfo/README.md

 Edit Power Plan --> Advanced Power Plan Options --> Processor Power Management --> maximum processor state at "99%

 Open Msconfig --> boot --> Advanced Options --> Set cores to 6 - 8.
 (Depending on what processor you have) I found the reason for Unarc error codes to pop up or BSOD when installing DODI/Fitgirl repack was because "the way these massive 50-100gb files have to be decompressed causing the processor to overheat at 95C Degrees" when monitoring HWInfo and therefore causing windows to throttle with error codes or BSODs.
-By Setting these 2 things, my CPU Temps stayed stable 60C Degrees thus not prompting any errors.
+By Setting these 2 things, my CPU Temps stayed stable 60C Degrees thus not prompting any errors